Six Nations: Late developer Chris Henry making mark with Ireland

 "He was my best friend.
 Somebody who was so close to me.
 I don't think there's a day when I don't think about him."

-Unprompted, Henry moves on to talk about the tragic death of his Ulster team-mate and close friend Nevin Spence earlier this year in a farming accident which also claimed the lives of his father Noel and brother Graham.
+Unprompted, Henry moves on to talk about the tragic death of his Ulster team-mate and close friend Nevin Spence last September in a farming accident which also claimed the lives of his father Noel and brother Graham.

 "I was chatting to a few players who were playing with the Ireland Wolfhounds on Friday night and we were all saying that Nevin, who had an A cap, should have been playing.